Montenegro Citizenship by Investment Program

 Which Family Members Can Be Added in the Same Montenegro Citizenship by Investment Application?

-Children under the age of 26 that are financially dependent on you
+Children under 26 years old who are financially dependent on the main applicant

 Montenegro Citizenship and Passport Benefits

 Visa-free access to over 120 countries and territories, including Schengen zone

 Investors have the right to live permanently in Montenegro but are also not obliged to

 Montenegro has one of the most favorable income tax rates in the world

 Citizenship processing is very fast, taking only six months

 Montenegro is a candidate for EU membership

 Montenegro Citizenship Through Real Estate Investment

 Montenegro Citizenship By Investment Program requires applicants to contribute €100,000 to a government fund as well as invest in pre-approved real estate projects.
 The value of the property investment depends on the location.
 Properties in the less-developed northern parts of the country need to cost a minimum of €250,000, while those in the bustling southern, coastal region will need to be valued at €450,000 or more.
 Applicable real estate options are pre-approved by the government of Montenegro.
 Investors typically receive their passports within six (6) months of applying, and they need to visit Montenegro for five days over the course of five years to renew it.